turanszkij/WickedEngine/README.md

 ### Editor:

 <b>Update: I started working on a standalone editor for the engine using no other gui system than what the engine provides.
 It is still work in progress.
-Check it out: https://github.com/turanszkij/WickedEngine-Editor</b>
 You can import models exported from blender with the provided python script: io_export_wicked_wi_bin.py

 For the time being, Blender software is the editor program for Wicked Engine.
 I provide an export script (io_export_wicked_wi_bin.py) which